 Rent a Bike Chattanooga bike and ride across the Walnut Bridge and around downtown.

 This list is by far from complete.
 It is an ongoing project that I check off or add items to on a daily basis.
 Once I complete an activity, I’ll add a photo as a proof that I actually did it.
-If you are interested, you can follow along either on the List app or on Instagram.
+If you are interested, you can follow along on Instagram.
 Just look for the hashtag #tinas99things.
 And if you have any ideas that I could / should / must add to my list, please let me know!
-Update: I’ve added more things to my 99 things list – just click here to read more!
+Update: I’ve added more things to my 99 things list – just click here to read more.